Comcast Hints At Plan For Paid Fast Lanes After Net Neutrality Repeal - Slashdot

 This is trivial to do, and I can see an ISP injecting malware into a HTTPS stream, Phorm style, in order to discredit a candidate.

-Political Pressure (Score:2)
+Political Pressure (Score:3)

 This is Comcast stirring up pro-NN political pressure.